HTML defines a ping attribute on anchor elements (links)

 If you base your tracking on the

-ping attribute, then you have to adjust all the links on your site.
+ping attribute, you have to adjust all the links on your site.
 This process includes more maintenance and development work.
 That's a strong argument against using the

 Nevertheless, it's good to know that it exists.
 If you use